Milton Keynes Dons F.C.: 2010–2016: Karl Robinson era

 On 10 May 2010, Karl Robinson was appointed as the club's new manager, with former England coach John Gorman as his assistant.
 At 29 years of age, Robinson was at the time of his appointment the youngest manager in the Football League.
 In his first season in the club Milton Keynes Dons finished fifth in 2010–11 League One.
-They faced Peterborough United in the play-off semifinals.
-Although they won the first leg 2–1, a 2–0 defeat at London Road meant they missed out on the play-off final, losing the Semi-Final 3–2 on aggregate goals.
+They faced Peterborough United in the play-off semi-finals.
+Although they won the first leg 2–1, a 2–0 defeat at London Road meant they missed out on the play-off final, losing the semi-final 3–2 on aggregate goals.

 The 2011–12 season brought similar results to the previous season with the Dons finishing fifth in 2011–12 League One facing Huddersfield in the play-offs.
 Losing the first leg 2–0 followed by winning 2–1 at The Galpharm saw Milton Keynes Dons lose 3–2 on aggregate against the eventual play-off winners.
 The away leg was John Gorman's last match in football after announcing his retirement a few weeks beforehand.
 Gorman's replacement was announced on 18 May 2012 as being ex-Luton manager Mick Harford along with new part-time coach Ian Wright.